-In financial year 2016-17 customer complaints redressal percentage was 99.63% 315numbers of complaints remained outstanding at the end of year out of which 10 numbers ofcomplaints were outstanding for more than one month.
+In financial year 2018-19 customer complaints redressal percentage is 99% 1274 numbersof complaints remained outstanding at the end of year out of which 10 numbers ofcomplaints were outstanding for more than one month.

 Credit Audit has been undertaken as an effective monitoring tool by identifying thegaps in the credit delivery process at branches and suggesting ways to bridge the gaps andalso monitoring the compliances.
-During the year 2016-17 credit audit has covered 77% ofthe total credit portfolio as on 31 March 2016 of the bank.
+During the year 2018-19 Credit Audit has covered 60 % ofthe total credit portfolio as on 31st March 2019 of the Bank.

-The Bank continues to take appropriate measures for strict adherence to KYC norms incase of all the customers and monitor transactions closely for implementation of AML (AntiMoney Laundering) Standards.
+The Bank continues to take appropriate measures for strict adherence to KYC norms incase of all the customers and monitor transactions closely for implementation of AML (AntiMoney Laundering) and KYC Standards.

 Steps taken to ensure compliance of KYC/AML guidelines are as follows: